-In carrying out the provisions of the Subdivision Regulations, the County shall consider the effect of actions taken pursuant to these regulations on the housing needs of the region and balance these needs against the public service needs of residents and available fiscal and environmental resources the housing needs in the County as expressed in the Housing Chapter of the County's General Plan.
+In carrying out the provisions of the Subdivision Regulations, the County shall consider the effect of actions taken pursuant to these regulations on the housing needs of the region and the housing needs in the County as expressed in the Housing Chapter of the County's General Plan and balance these needs against the public service needs of residents.
 When considering allocation of scarce resources such as potable water supply or sanitary sewer service, priority shall be given to projects containing affordable housing.

 SECTION 7006.
-TIME LIMIT FOR ACTION AGAINST COUNTY; JUDICIAL REVIEW
+TIME LIMIT FOR ACTION AGAINST COUNTY: JUDICIAL REVIEW